openstack/kayobe/doc/source/configuration/reference/network.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 IP routing policy rules may be configured by setting the ``rules`` attribute for a network to a list of rules.
+The format of each rule currently differs between CentOS and Ubuntu.

+CentOS
+""""""

-The format of a rule is the string which would be appended to ``ip rule <add|del>`` to create or delete the rule.
+The format of a rule is the string which would be appended to ``ip rule
+<add|del>`` to create or delete the rule.

 To configure a network called ``example`` with an IP routing policy rule to handle traffic from the subnet ``10.1.0.0/24`` using the routing table